 The Transformative Research Award is open to individual or teams of scientists at any career stage.
 Individuals with the skills, knowledge, and resources necessary to carry out the proposed research are invited to work with their organization to develop an application for support.

 In order to support the most innovative and impactful research, the NIH recognizes the need to foster a diverse research workforce across the nation.
 Applications to this award program should reflect the full diversity of potential PD/PIs, applicant institutions, and research areas relevant to the broad mission of NIH.
-Researchers from diverse backgrounds (see NOT-OD-20-031), including individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds, and women are strongly encouraged to work with their institutions to develop applications for this Funding Opportunity Announcement.
+Researchers from diverse backgrounds, including those from underrepresented racial and ethnic groups, persons with disabilities, and women are strongly encouraged to work with their institutions to develop applications.
 Since outstanding research is conducted at a broad spectrum of institutions, it benefits the national scientific enterprise to support exceptionally innovative and impactful science that represents this breadth.
-Therefore, applications are encouraged from the full range of eligible institutions, including those serving primarily underrepresented groups, those that may be less research-intensive, and from all domestic geographic locations.
+Applications are encouraged from the full range of eligible institutions, including those serving primarily underrepresented groups, those that may be less research-intensive, and from all domestic geographic locations.
 Applications are welcome in all research areas broadly relevant to the mission of NIH.
 These areas include, but are not limited to, the behavioral, medical, natural, social, applied, and formal sciences.
 Research may be basic, translational, or clinical.
 The primary requirements are that the research be highly innovative and have the potential for unusually broad impact.

 Steps to Determine Your Eligibility